Thorium-Sim/classic.thoriumsim.com/src/pages/docs/dmx_config.md

 Below that is where you can change the current config.

-The buttons below that allow you to quickly change between Normal, Blackout, and Work modes, as well as a Darken button that immediately sets the intensity to 30%.
+The buttons below that allow you to quickly change between Normal, Darken, Blackout, and Work modes.

 Effect strength changes how Oscillate, Strobe, and Shake work.
 Low strength only makes the light intensity change a little bit; high strength makes the light intensity change a lot.